 Frattin uses his excellent shot to back defenders off down the wing and shows good hands when opportunities arise in close.
 Due to a quick, hard release he often catches goalies off guard.
 He has a squatty build at 6`1 and 206 pounds.
 He is not afraid to do the dirty work in the corners, but is at his best when posted up in the slot.
 His added strength over his four NCAA years has strengthened his skating ability.
 He’s extremely dangerous off the rush and can find ways to jump into open-ice; a snipers trademark.

 Frattin was dealt to the Los Angeles Kings prior to the 2013 NHL Draft in the deal that sent Jonathan Bernier to the Toronto Maple Leafs.
+Frattin was dealt again, by the Los Angeles Kings, to the Columbus Blue Jackets in exchange for Marian Gaborik at the 2014 NHL Trade Deadline.

 Projection: Robust two-way winger with scoring upside.